What is Project Management? Definition, Types & Examples

 • Dependencies

-The closing phase of the project lifecycle is a time for wrapping up project activities, delivering project deliverables and outcomes, and reflecting on the wins and losses of the project overall.
-Communication is key within this final phase, where team members have an opportunity to reflect and celebrate.
+The closing phase of the project management life cycle is a time for wrapping up project activities, finalizing project deliverables, and reflecting on the wins and losses of the project overall.
+Communication is key during this phase, as it is a time for team members to discuss what they did best and what they could improve on.

 Project Management Methodologies